gbeckers/Birdwatcher/README.rst

 Utrecht University.

 The purpose of this library is to provide base functionality for analysing animal behavior in a Python scientific computing environment.
+That is: it is not intended as a final product to analyses specific behaviors of specific animals, but rather to facilitate working efficiently with videos in a scientific Python environment and applying computer vision algorithms.

 Despite its name, Birdwatcher is not only for birds.
-We also successfully analyze dog behaviour, and it could be used on anything that moves.
+We also successfully analyze dog behavior, and it could be used on anything that moves.
 It is being used in our lab but not stable enough yet for general use.
 More info will be provided when a first release is appropriate.

 Code can be found on GitHub: https://github.com/gbeckers/Birdwatcher .